thegooddocsproject/incubator/style-guide/about-style-guide.md

 ## About the "Glossary of preferred terms" section

-Every project has its own unique terms and buzzwords and this glossary can help you record your project’s preferred terms.
+Every project has its own unique terms and buzzwords and this glossary can help you record your project's preferred terms.
 This word list provides a list of specific terms that are either common word choice problems or which are unique to your project.
 As a word of caution, try to minimize jargon and buzzwords.
 Also, avoid creating too many project-specific terms.
 Where possible, use the